vanHeemstraSystems/hetzner-cloud/300/README.md

 \* All prices excl.
 VAT

+### Operating Systems

+You can choose from:
+- Ubuntu, <== Prefered
+- Fedora,
+- Debian,
+- CentOS,
+- Rocky Linux
+as your operating system.

 ## 200 - Internet Protocol (IP) Addresses

 Cloud servers do not have a public network interface unless at least one Primary IP is assigned to them.